minetest-mods/moreblocks/stairsplus/API.md

 	})
 	```
 The following register only a particular type of microblock.
-You will probably never want to use them directly.
+You will probably never want to use them directly:

 * `stairsplus:register_stair(modname, subname, recipeitem, fields)`
 * `stairsplus:register_slab(modname, subname, recipeitem, fields)`